 This UNESCO World Heritage Site is dominated by the remains of buildings around the forum, with arches of the basilica in front of pillars of the Temple of Jupiter.
 Nearby, the Arch of Caracalla is visually striking in its size and completeness.
 The city that was once home to 20,000 residents now seems to be in the middle of nowhere, but its large number of beautifully-restored mosaics testifies to its importance.

 Marrakech is known as “scam city.”
 In the tourist areas, there are lots of people just waiting to hassle you a little bit in hopes of separating you from your money.

 There are lots of “nice guys” trying to be your friend and offering to assist you in some unwanted way.
 They’ll ask what language you speak or where you’re from, maybe compliment you, and then offer you a tour, to show you where to buy the best rugs, or something else you’re not in the market for.
 Then, there are the people who come up and immediately put an animal on your back or in your hands.

 This practice not limited to men, though.
 When we looked a bit confused walking back to our riad at night, two different boys gave us wrong directions we didn’t ask for.
 Once, a woman came up to me and grabbed my hand to start doing henna, unprompted.
 I don’t respond well to being grabbed by strangers.

-Don’t let your desire to be polite guide you into interacting with any of these kinds of scams.
+Our best Morocco travel safety tip: don’t let your desire to be polite guide you into interacting with any of these kinds of scams.
 Use common sense and a definitive “no” (“la” in Arabic) and keep on walking.